Rhodolfo/TF2-Config/README.txt

 To edit keybinds to those that you use, edit the z_binds.cfg file.
 If you read through the configs, you'll notice I avoid binding keys directly at all costs, in order to keep keybinds in a single place.
-IMPORTANT: The only config files that bind keys directly are z_viewmodels, pyro and spy.
+IMPORTANT: The only config files that bind keys directly (besides z_binds) are the pyro and spy configs.
 Please read the comments I have placed on z_binds for more info.

 Keybinds most people find unusual is that I jump with mouse2 and alt fire is spacebar.